cmpd6/cmpd6.github.io/index.md

 The sixth edition of the Computational and Mathematical Population Dynamics conference (CMPD6) will take place in Winnipeg (Manitoba, Canada) from 23 to 27 May 2023.

+CMPD6 mini-symposiums will consist of two hour blocks containing four (4) talks each block.
+Each talk will be 25 mins + 5 mins for questions.
+Mini-symposium organizers have the option of scheduling 1-3 blocks (each block is two (2) hours with four (4) speakers).
 Proposals for mini-symposiums should be submitted by 15 January 2023 using [this webpage](https://ubc.ca1.qualtrics.com/jfe/form/SV_ekrrK2MDLYVVYMu).

-Acceptance of mini-symposiums will be sent by the beginning of February 2023.
-Information about submission of contributed talks or posters will be available soon.
+See details about other dates in the table below.

 ## Important dates